Raph-Romeo/SAE3.02/README.md

 ## SETTING UP A SUPERSHELL SERVER

-To set up a server, you will need the following files in the same directory:
+To set up a server, you will need the following files/folders in the same directory:
 ```
 server.py
-cmd.py
+commands <DIR>
 ```

 Open a terminal on your machine, and run the **server.py** file with the following argument: